rekhaDevs/samagragovernance.in/src/pages/team/index.md

-      A desire to solve some of society's most critical challenges and bring about a meaningful change in people's lives at scale, brings Shipra to Samagra.
+      A desire to solve some of society's most critical challenges and bring about a meaningful change in people's lives at scale, brought her to Samagra.
 Currently, she is part of the Niramaya team in Uttar Pradesh.
     image: /img/shipra.jpg
     linkedInProfile: 'https://www.linkedin.com/in/shipra-bihani-a224a674/'